czetsuya/test-airplane-seat-arrangement/README.md

  4. Run the project as a Spring Boot App.
  5. Open/Import the file src/test/resources/armillary-test.postman_collection.json in postman.
  6. Run both the requests in the collection and observe the result.

- This project has SonarLint integration, sadly no no compatible Springfox for Swagger documentation is available yet.

 # Authors